Renato Steffen: Basel

 During the winter break of the 2015–16 Super League, on 12 January, Basel announced that Steffen had signed a four-and-a-half-year contract with them.
 Steffen played his first team league debut for Basel on 7 February, coming in as a substitute in the 74th minute, in the home game in the St. Jakob-Park against Luzern.
 He scored his first goal for his new club in the same game, it was the final goal of the match in the 85 minute and Basel won the game 3–0.

-Under trainer Urs Fischer Steffen won the Swiss Super League championship with Basel at the end of their 2015–16 season season.
+Under trainer Urs Fischer Steffen won the Swiss Super League championship with Basel at the end of their 2015–16 season.
 Again at the end of the 2016–17 Super League season Basel won the league title.
 For the club this was the eighth title in a row and their 20th championship title in total.
 They also won the Swiss Cup for the twelfth time that season, which meant they had won the double for the sixth time in the club's history.

 During the winter break of their 2017–18 season Steffan left the club and signed for VfL Wolfsburg.
 During his two years with the club Steffan played a total of 112 games for Basel scoring a total of 23 goals.
-61 of these games were in the Swiss Super League, seven in the Swiss Cup, 16 in the UEFA competitions (Champios League and Europa League) and 28 were friendly games.
+61 of these games were in the Swiss Super League, seven in the Swiss Cup, 16 in the UEFA competitions (Champions League and Europa League) and 28 were friendly games.
 He scored 15 goal in the domestic league, two in the cup, two in the European games and the other four were scored during the test games.

 Wolfsburg

-On 10 January 2018, Steffen signed a three and a half year deal with VfL Wolfsburg.
+On 10 January 2018, Steffen signed a three-and-a-half-year deal with VfL Wolfsburg.
 The transfer fee was reported as being €1.75 million.
 He scored the first Wolfsburg goal after the temporary cancellation of the Bundesliga because of the COVID-19 pandemic in Germany, against FC Augsburg with a header from the edge of the box.